rwlowry/gcloud-scripts/README.md

 These are just some scripts I've been using to automate gcloud server creation.
 They are really just for conveniece, because gcloud commands can get very verbose!
 They are really very simple, and I have tried my best to keep variables at the top of each file to change common parameters Just read the scripts before you run them!
-You can change the zone and machine types and all that in the scripts.
-Just about the only options they take are instance and image names.
+You can change the zone and machine types in the scripts.
+Generally, the only options they take are instance and image names.

 The scripts for starting instances default to preemptible instances.
 My main use case is starting up cloud GPU servers on the cheap for machine learning studies.
 I generally keep a small persistent disk